 Note: Women's version might slightly differ from the men's version.

-- Outstanding weather protection
+- Outstanding weather protection in severe conditions

-- Pit zips for better ventilation
+- Pit zips for ventilation during high-output activities

 Video